google/fhir-gateway/README.md

 ```

 The plugin library can be swapped with any third party access-checker as
 described in the [plugins](plugins) directory.

-Note Spring Boot is not a
-requirement for using the access-proxy; we just use it to simplify the
+**Note** Spring Boot is not a requirement for using the access-proxy; we just use it to simplify the
 [MainApp](exec/src/main/java/com/google/fhir/gateway/MainApp.java).
 The only
 Spring-related requirement is to do a
 [@ComponentScan](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/ComponentScan.html)
 to find all access-checker plugins in the classpath.

-# Proxy configuration parameters
+# FHIR Gateway configuration parameters

-The proxy configuration parameters are currently provided through environment
+The FHIR Gateway configuration parameters are currently provided through environment
 variables:

 - **FHIR store location**: This is set by `PROXY_TO` environment variable, using